davidclement/pylambda-builder/README.md

     pillow
     ```
     - NOTE: don't include libraries that Amazon already provides -- that will just make your function package unnecessarily large
-- create a subdirectory called `src`.
+- create a subdirectory called `function_code`.
 Put all your python code and non-architecture-specific libraries here.
 - directory structure might look like this:
 ```
 example-lambda-function/